Vice President, Board of Directors

 Keith McCauley is co-founder, Vice President and Associate Director of Cantus Youth Choirs, a non-profit community choir in the Boise, Idaho area.
 McCauley co-founded Cantus with his wife, Erika (Artistic Director and President), and Melody Paskett.

-McCauley has been directing choirs at Cantus since 2012.
-He directs Fortis, an all-male contemporary a capella ensemble (19 members); and co-directs VoiceOver, a mixed contemporary a cappella ensemble (19 members); and Concordia, the largest ensemble, which is a mixed varsity choir (100+ members) performing traditional choral music.
+McCauley has been arranging music and directing choirs at Cantus since 2012.
+He directs Fortis, an all-male contemporary a capella ensemble (18 members); and co-directs VoiceOver, a mixed contemporary a cappella ensemble (18 members); and Concordia, the largest ensemble, which is a mixed varsity choir (100+ members) performing traditional choral music.

-In addition to Cantus, McCauley is on the ownership teams of Container and Packaging, a packaging distribution company; Geeko Labs, a science, technology, engineering, art, and mathematics lab for kids; PrintTracker, an enterprise print management software company; Artech, a commercial printing company; and an investment company.
+In addition to Cantus, McCauley is on the ownership teams of Container and Packaging, a packaging distribution company; PrintTracker, an enterprise print management software company; inkr Printing, a commercial printing company; an investment company; and also serves on the board of the Distinguished Young Women of Boise Valley.

 Keith McCauley earned a BA in Marketing Communications with minors in Music Performance and Japanese from Brigham Young University in 2004.